RohanKhanBD/nova-namer-gpt/README.md

 - **Cleaned toponymic suffixes** (removed "-berg", "-see", "-wald") to prevent overfitting while preserving linguistic roots
 - **Unique prefixes and stems** that capture Bavaria's diverse geographical heritage

-This unprecedented blend enables the model to generate names that sound authentically Bavarian while creating entirely novel combinations—something no existing model has achieved.
+This unprecedented blend enables the model to generate names that sound authentically Bavarian while creating entirely novel combinations

 The raw dataset & metadata are in /data.